National Lacrosse League

 The National Lacrosse League (NLL) is a professional box lacrosse league in North America.
-The league comprises 14 teams – 7 in the United States and 7 in Canada.
+The league comprises 12 teams – 6 in the United States and 6 in Canada.
 The NLL is headquartered in Philadelphia, Pennsylvania.

-The NLL ranks third in average attendance for pro indoor sports worldwide, behind only the National Hockey League (NHL) and National Basketball Association (NBA).
+The NLL once ranked third in average attendance for pro indoor sports worldwide, behind only the National Hockey League (NHL) and National Basketball Association (NBA).
 Unlike other box lacrosse leagues, which play in the summer, the NLL plays its games in the winter and spring, from December to June.
 Each year, the playoff teams battle for the National Lacrosse League Cup.
 The NLL has averaged between 8,900 and 10,700 spectators per game each year since 2004.

 Box lacrosse rules

 The NLL plays four 15-minute quarters with 2-minute breaks between quarters and a 15-minute half-time.
 At the start of the each quarter and after every goal, players "face-off" at the center of the field to determine who will get possession.
 This is done by the two players pushing the heads of their sticks together with the game ball in the middle.
 A scrum-like match usually happens when the players on either team try and win the ball.
+Unlike traditional field lacrosse, box lacrosse is played on an standard ice hockey rink with artificial turf and to cover the ice.

 If a game is tied after regulation, the two teams play sudden death overtime.
 Each team may take a 45-second timeout per half.
 Each team dresses 19 players: 2 goaltenders and 17 "runners".
 NLL goals are 4 ft 9 in wide and 4 ft tall.
+Similar to ice hockey there six players which consist of 5 runners and one goaltender on the field at a time with players playing shifts and constant substitution throughout the game.

 The NLL uses a 30-second shot clock, which is similar to a professional or collegiate basketball shot clock.
 The clock starts its countdown once one team gets possession of the ball.
 If the offense does not shoot the ball in time, they lose possession.
 However, if the offense shoots on goal and then retrieves the ball, the shot clock is restarted.

-Fighting is a 5-minute major penalty and does not result in an automatic ejection.
+Similar to ice hockey, Fighting is a 5-minute major penalty and does not result in an automatic ejection.